-Intention Intention The purpose of establishing an urban deverte urban edge. elopment zone was to promote sustainable development within urban areas and disco urage urban sprawl into areas outside of Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Urban boundaries.
-Urban fringe.
-Urban Edge.
-Urban expansion or densification areas.
-Open space and environmental features with no sensitivity ratings.
-These are areas that have been built up, are earmarked for expansion, or densification, and are areas which were not identified as environmentally sensitive and hence do not need to be conserved. environmental sensitivity rating of low- medium to very high, within the urban boundary. features are valuable ecosystem components within and outside the urban boundary, which delivers
+The purpose of establishing an urban development zone was to promote sustainable development within urban areas and discourage urban sprawl into areas outside of the urban edge.
+Rationale (why attributes are included) Rationale (why attributes are excluded) Attributes included Attributes excluded • Urban boundaries. • These are areas that have been built Features with а cumulative • The identified sensitive environmental • Urban fringe. up, are earmarked for expansion, or environmental sensitivity rating of lowfeatures are valuable ecosystem densification, and are areas which medium to very high, within the urban components within and outside the • Urban Edge. • Urban expansion or densification • were not identified as environmentally boundary. urban boundary, which delivers sensitive and hence do not need to be Already cultivated fields within the valuable ecosystem services upon areas. which people, and fauna and flora, conserved. urban boundary.
+Open space and environmental within and outside the urban areas features with no sensitivity ratings. depend.